Getting Social Security Disability for Depression

 • Thoughts of suicide; or

-• Hallucinations, delusions, or paranoid thinking; or
+• Hallucinations, delusions, or paranoid thinking.

 Manic syndrome characterized by at least three of the following: